Shadow Impale Demon Hunter Guide

 Fast, easy to build, easy to learn, it can help you get started early on and help you push quite high without too much effort involved.

-With the Season 25 update this set was buffed to now include 25,000% extra Weapon Damage for subsequent hits of Impale Ricochet and Overpenetration or another 75,000% extra Weapon Damage for the DoT effect of Chemical Burn, either greatly buffing the set's AoE or single target DPS potential depending on the setup.
+Depending on the chosen rune, this set also includes 40,000% extra Weapon Damage for subsequent hits of Impale Ricochet and Overpenetration or another 120,000% extra Weapon Damage for the DoT effect of Chemical Burn, either greatly buffing the set's AoE or single target DPS potential.
 This rework has also made mobile ranged playstyles competitive with the old-school stationary facetank builds that traditionally dominated the set's leaderboards, offering a variety of choices in how to play it.

 Along with that goes the (4) Bonus giving Shadow Power all runes and infinite duration.
 While the rune Gloom provides less damage reduction than other typical set bonuses, this is still a solid layer of protection through immense values of Life per Hit you get on top.